shabala13/Social-Distancing-Programming/README.md

 ## Known Bugs
 - On API 19, the Top 10 searches list has white text instead of black text
+- The "View on Map" function does not display a map on the emulators, but it does display a map on actual devices
 - Sometimes pictures upload rotated
 - When you open camera the first time you have to open it and then back out